kign/c4wa/README.md

 `c4wa` is not a full C implementation and isn't trying to be one.
 Still, most of the typical day-to-day coding in `c4wa` isn't much more complicated than coding in standard C. It supports loops, conditionals, all of C operators, `struct`s, arrays and pointers.
-It can also optionally apply C preprocessor to your code before parsing.
+It can also optionally apply C external preprocessor to your code before parsing.

 ## Installation